Jev1337/NokiaGPON-Gateway-Changer/README.md

 #### Does this get me in trouble with the ISP?

 Honestly I don't think it will as these restarts are not logged as far as I've seen, but you can always be careful, so at your own risk you use this script.
+Although there are some limitations imposed by ISP on how many IPs you can obtain in 10 minutes like mine.
+So use this carefully and whenever needed only!

 ## Optimizations